parthrbhatt/pyShortUrl/README.rst

     Options:
-      -h, --help            show this help message and exit -l LONG_URL, --long-url=LONG_URL
+      -h, --help            show this help message and exit -r SERVICE, --service=SERVICE
+                            One of the shortening services goo.gl,bit.ly.
+Defaults to goo.gl
+      -u LOGIN, --login=LOGIN
+                            The user account to use with the url shortening service.
+      -l LONG_URL, --long-url=LONG_URL
                             Shorten the specified URL.
+      -k SVC_API_KEY, --api-key=SVC_API_KEY
+                            Use API Key while communicating with the url shortening service.
       -s SHORT_URL, --short-url=SHORT_URL
                             Expand the specified Short URL.
-      -k SVC_API_KEY, --api-key=SVC_API_KEY
-                            Use API Key while communicating with the url shortening service.
       -q QR_IMG_PATH, --qr-code-file=QR_IMG_PATH
                             Used with -s.
 Writes the qr code for the corresponding short url.

 Some examples of using the pyshorturl-cli.py utility:

-Shorten a long url:
+Shorten a long url using goo.gl:

 ::